thearchitector/dotfiles-arch/README.md

 ## Getting Started

+It will be less of a headache if you perform all these operations as root (via `su -` or `sudo`).

 ### Formatting your USB

-Before diving in, it is good practice to format your USB device first.
-After plugging in your USB, you should be identify it by running the command below.
-It will be less of a headache if you perform all these operations as root (via `su -` or `sudo`).
+Before messing around with your USB, it's good practice to format it.
+After plugging in your USB, you should be able to identify it by running the command below.
 Your USB device will likely be at the bottom of the STDOUT and will resemble something like the following:

 ```sh
   $ fdisk -l